-- 2.1 Provide safe nursing within the healthcare system. - i.
-At least 50 percent of students successfully completing NURS 2400 will score greater than 3.5 on selected KSA (Knowledge, Skill, and Attitude) for Safety on the Medical/Surgical Clinical Evaluation Tool. - ii.
-At least 70 percent of students successfully completing NURS 2400 will achieve a 73-78 percent predicted passing probability on QSEN Safety items for ATI RN Predictor examination. - 2.2 Incorporate prior knowledge, current research, and clinical experiences in decision-making. - i.
-At least 50 percent of students successfully completing NURS 2400 will score greater than 3.0 on selected KSA for Clinical Judgement on the Medical Surgical Clinical Evaluation Tool. - ii.
-At least 70 percent of students successfully completing NURS 2400 will achieve a 73-78 percent predicted passing probability on Thinking Skills: Clinical Judgment/Critical Thinking on the ATI RN Predictor examination. - 2.3 Demonstrate leadership skills as part of an interdisciplinary team to promote desired outcomes. - i.
-At least 50 percent of students successfully completing NURS 2400 will score 4.0 or greater on selected KSA for Leadership on the Medical/Surgical Clinical Evaluation Tool. - ii.
-At least 70 percent of students successfully completing NURS 2400 will achieve a 73-38 percent predicted passing probability on Leadership items from ATI RN Predictor examination. - 2.4 Use effective communication and advocacy to provide individualized care. - i.
-At least 50 percent of students successfully completing NURS 2400 will score 4.0 or greater on select KSA for Patient Centeredness on the Medical/Surgical Clinical Evaluation Tool. - ii.
-At least 75 percent of students successfully completing NURS 2400 will achieve a score of 3.0 or greater on the grading rubric for Outcome 4 in the Portfolio Assignment Discussion of Core Competencies.
+- 1. Provide safe nursing within the healthcare system. - i.
+At least 50 percent of students successfully completing NURS 2400 will score greater than 3 on selected KSA (Knowledge, Skill, and Attitude) for Safety on the Medical/Surgical Clinical Evaluation Tool. - ii.
+At least 70 percent of students successfully completing NURS 2400 will achieve a 73-78 percent predicted passing probability on QSEN Safety items for ATI RN Predictor examination. - 2.
+Incorporate prior knowledge, current research, and clinical experiences in decision-making. - iii.
+At least 50 percent of students successfully completing NURS 2400 will score greater than 3.0 on selected KSA for Clinical Judgement on the Medical Surgical Clinical Evaluation Tool. - iv.
+At least 70 percent of students successfully completing NURS 2400 will achieve a 73-78 percent predicted passing probability on Thinking Skills: Clinical Judgment/Critical Thinking on the ATI RN Predictor examination. - 3.
+Demonstrate leadership skills as part of an interdisciplinary team to promote desired outcomes. - v.
+At least 50 percent of students successfully completing NURS 2400 will score 4.0 or greater on selected KSA for Leadership on the Medical/Surgical Clinical Evaluation Tool. - vi.
+At least 70 percent of students successfully completing NURS 2400 will achieve a 70-79 percent predicted passing probability on Leadership items from ATI RN Predictor examination. - 4.
+Use effective communication and advocacy to provide individualized care. - vii.
+At least 60 percent of students successfully completing NURS 2400 will score 3.0 or greater on select KSA for Patient Centeredness on the Medical/Surgical

-- 2.5 Practice within the core values, principles, and standards of the nursing profession. - i.
-At least 50 percent of students successfully completing NURS 2400 will score 4.0 or greater on select KSA for Professionalism on the Medical/Surgical Clinical Evaluation Tool. - ii.
-At least 75 percent of students successfully completing NURS 2400 will achieve a score of 3.0 or greater on the grading rubric for Outcome 5 in Portfolio Assignment Discussion for Core Competencies. - 2.6 Utilize the nursing process and a broad knowledge base to maximize health. - i.
-At least 70 percent of students successfully completing NURS 2400 will achieve a 73-78 percent predicted passing probability on Nursing Process items for ATI RN Predictor examination. - ii.
-At least 75 percent of students completing NURS 2400 will achieve a score of 3.0 or greater on the grading rubric for Outcome 6 for Portfolio Assignment of Discussion Core Competencies.
+- Clinical Evaluation Tool. - viii.
+At least 75 percent of students successfully completing NURS 2400 will achieve a score of 2.25 or greater on the grading rubric for Outcome 4 in the Portfolio Assignment Discussion of Core Competencies. - 5.
+Practice within the core values, principles, and standards of the nursing profession. - ix.
+At least 60 percent of students successfully completing NURS 2400 will score 3.0 or greater on select KSA for Professionalism on the Medical/Surgical Clinical Evaluation Tool. - x.
+At least 75 percent of students successfully completing NURS 2400 will achieve a score of 2.25 or greater on the grading rubric for Outcome 5 in Portfolio Assignment Discussion for Core Competencies. - 6.
+Utilize the nursing process and a broad knowledge base to maximize health. - xi.
+At least 70 percent of students successfully completing NURS 2400 will achieve a 70-79 percent predicted passing probability on Nursing Process items for ATI RN Predictor examination. - xii.
+At least 75 percent of students completing NURS 2400 will achieve a score of 2.25 or greater on the grading rubric for Outcome 6 for Portfolio Assignment of Discussion Core Competencies.